johangithub/AFMAN11-217v1/chp5.md

 5.10.2.3.3.2.4.
 The predictive RAIM check, if required, must be accomplished prior to the intended GPS operation, including both GPS departures and approaches, and may be accomplished either by onboard GPS equipment or via a ground system.
 The predictive RAIM algorithm should take into account satellites that are NOTAMed out of service between the time of the predictive RAIM check and the flight segment over which GPS is required.
 Prior to deselecting satellites for predictive RAIM purposes, aircrew should ensure that deselecting would not affect use of the satellite in the active navigation solution.
 Some systems only allow deselecting from the active navigation solution and do not allow deselecting for predictive RAIM purposes.

 5.10.2.3.3.2.5.
-GPS NOTAMs may be obtained by entering "KGPS" as the-airfield‖ at the military NOTAM website.
+GPS NOTAMs may be obtained by entering "KGPS" as the "airfield" at the military NOTAM website.
 Note that the NOTAM website refers to satellites using the PRN, not the SVN.
 Most, if not all GPS avionics use the PRN to identify satellites to be deselected.
 For information on the correlation between a particular PRN and SVN, consult the GPS Support Center web site.

 5.10.2.3.3.2.6.
 For operations in the US NAS, predictive RAIM information for individual destinations may be obtained by contacting an FAA Flight Service Station or at the RAIM prediction website (http://www.raimprediction.net) .
 For operations within Europe, predictive RAIM information may be obtained at the AUGUR website (http://augur.ecacnav.com/augur/app/home).
 Additionally, the military also provides airfield-specific GPS RAIM NOTAMs for non-precision approach procedures at military airfields.
 The RAIM outages are listed as Mseries NOTAMs and may be obtained for up to 24 hours from the time of request.
 However, this list currently covers only 320 military-use airfields and may not include your intended destination.

 5.10.2.4.
 Fault Detection and Exclusion (FDE).
 FDE allows GPS equipment to automatically detect and exclude faulty satellites from the navigation solution.
 FDE requires a minimum of 6 satellites in view (or 5 satellites with baro-aiding).
 Past experience indicates that without FDE, or the ability to manually determine which satellite is faulty and exclude it from the navigation solution, satellite failure can lead to significant GPS position errors (in excess of 100 nm).
 FDE is required when utilizing GPS as a primary means of navigation in remote/oceanic areas.

 5.10.3.
 Using GPS in lieu of land-based NAVAIDS (RNAV substitution).
-GPS equipment certified for IFR operations IAW AFI 11-202V3, may be used in place of land-based NAVAIDS for en route and terminal operations, in the following situations (within the U.S. National Airspace (NAS) and worldwide on procedures constructed by a US-Gov‘t TERPS authority (FAA/USN/USAF)):
+GPS equipment certified for IFR operations IAW AFI 11-202V3, may be used in place of land-based NAVAIDS for en route and terminal operations, in the following situations (within the U.S. National Airspace (NAS) and worldwide on procedures constructed by a US-Gov't TERPS authority (FAA/USN/USAF)):

 5.10.3.1.
 Determining the aircraft position over a TACAN, VOR, NDB, compass locator or DME fix.

 5.10.3.2.
 Determine the aircraft position over a named fix defined by a VOR course, NDB bearing, or compass locator bearing crossing a VOR or localizer course.

 5.10.3.3.
 Navigating to or from a TACAN, VOR, NDB, or compass locator.
 For example, a pilot might proceed direct to a VOR or navigate on a segment of a departure procedure.
 However, pilots may not substitute for the navigation aid providing lateral guidance for the final approach segment.
-This restriction does not refer to instrument approach procedures with -or GPS‖ in the title when using GPS or WAAS.
+This restriction does not refer to instrument approach procedures with "or GPS" in the title when using GPS or WAAS.

 5.10.3.4.
 Hold over a TACAN, VOR, NDB, compass locator or DME fix.